Can Lucid Group Inc. (LCID) Remain Competitive?

 Citigroup gave a rating of “Buy” to LCID, setting the target price at $57 in the report published on December 30th of the previous year.

-During the last 5 trading sessions, LCID rose by +1.79%, which changed the moving average for the period of 200-days by -61.92% in comparison to the 20-day moving average, which settled at $18.01.
-In addition, Lucid Group Inc. saw -55.37% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LCID fell by -6.00%, which changed the moving average for the period of 200-days by -72.51% in comparison to the 20-day moving average, which settled at $17.07.
+In addition, Lucid Group Inc. saw -59.58% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LCID